How to Manifest on Paper Anything You Desire

 Manifest on paper – Give your desire an action plan

-Once you have defined what it is that you want, it’s time to get specific about your action plan.
+Once you have defined what you want, it’s time to get specific about your action plan.

 3 Practical Tips for Getting Started Regulating Your Life in Writing